Lionel Cronjé

 Lionel Cronjé (born 25 May 1989) is a South African rugby union footballer, currently playing for The Sharks in the Carling Currie Cup.
 He is a versatile back-line player who can operate as a fly-half or full-back.

 Career

 Cronjé previously played for the Stormers and Western Province before making the move north ahead of the 2012 Super Rugby season.
-He could play only five matches for the Blue Bulls due to a chest injury suffered in February 2012.
+He could play only five matches for the Blue Bulls due to a chest injury suffered in a gruesome wrestling match outside of Hatfield Square with Trevor Nyakane February 2012.